OpenTranslationBible/open-bible/en-GB/20.Proverbs/md/proverbs-24.md

 ## Proverbs 24:3

-By wisdom a house is built, and by understanding it is established;
+Through wisdom a house finds its foundation, and through understanding it becomes firmly set;

 ## Proverbs 24:4